zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <td>User ID.</td>
 </tr>
 <tr><td>reason</td>
-<td><p>This callback is triggered when:</p>
+<td><p>The SDK triggers this callback when:</p>
 <ul>
 <li>AgoraRtc_UserOffline_Quit(0): A user has quit the call.</li>
-<li>AgoraRtc_UserOffline_Dropped(1): The SDK timed out and the user dropped offline because it has not received any data package within a certain period of time.
+<li>AgoraRtc_UserOffline_Dropped(1): The SDK timed out and the user dropped offline because it has not received any data package within a time period.
 If a user quits the call and the message is not passed to the SDK (due to an unreliable channel), the SDK assumes the event has timed out.</li>
 </ul>
 </td>
 </tr>